The GreenStep 29 best practices

-4. Efficient Outdoor Lighting and Signals: Improve the efficiency of street lights, traffic signals and outdoor public lighting.
+4. Efficient Outdoor Lighting and Signals: Improve the efficiency and quality of street lighting, traffic signals and outdoor public lighting.

-5. Building Reuse: Create economic and regulatory incentives for redeveloping and repurposing existing buildings before building new.
+5. Building Redevelopment: Create economic and regulatory incentives for redeveloping and repurposing existing buildings before building new.

 7. Efficient City Growth: Promote financial and environmental sustainability by enabling and encouraging walkable housing and commercial land use.